pingcap/docs/tikv-configuration-file.md

 ### `spill-dir` <span class="version-mark">New in v8.4.0</span>

 + The auxiliary directory for storing raft log files.
 When the disk where the `dir` specified is full, new raft logs will be stored under this directory.
 If this directory does not exist after configuration, it will be created when TiKV is started.
-+ If this configuration is not set, it means that the directory does not exist.
++ If this configuration is not set, it means that the auxiliary directory is disabled.

 > **Note:**
 >